hu-sena/hu-sena/README.md

 ### Hi👋

-I'm Husna, a computer science student as an enthusiastic and aspiring full-stack developer with a passion for learning and building innovative solutions.
+I'm Husna, an enthusiastic and aspiring full-stack developer with a passion for learning and building innovative solutions.
 Here, you'll find several projects as reflection of my dedication in acquiring and mastering the knowledge while evolving as a developer.

 <hr>